cybernova/DNSaxfr/README.md

 ```

 -b              Batch mode, makes the output readable when saved in a file"
--c COUNTRY_CODE Test Alexa top 500 sites by country"
--f FILE         Alexa's top 1M sites .csv file.
-To use in conjuction with -m option"
 -h              Display the help and exit"
 -i              Interactive mode"
--m RANGE        Test Alexa top 1M sites.
-RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th)"
 -r              Test recursively every subdomain of a vulnerable domain"
 -z              Save the zone transfer in a directory named as the domain vulnerable in the following form: domain_axfr.log"